turion/essence-of-live-coding/article/EssenceOfLiveCodingPresentation.md

 ## What I haven't shown

-* Works for web servers and audio as well
+* Works for web servers as well
 * Extensible by custom user migrations
 * Integrate into external main loops
 * Control flow: The details